brysontyrrell/PatchServer/docs/setup/server.rst

 Installation on macOS
 ---------------------

 The following instructions are for setting up the patch server application on a macOS system using ``mod_wsgi-express``.
-The following instructions are for setting up the patch server application on a macOS system using ``mod_wsgi-express``.